Recurring Orders Version 1.9.9 was launched on January 30, 2017. The changes are outlined here.

 What are line item properties?
 They're used to collect customization information for Shopify products, letting customers add information to a product when they add it to their cart.

-Want to give customers a choice of Mondays OR Wednesdays?
-You can do that to.
+Want to give customers a choice of Mondays or Wednesdays?
+You can do that too.

 Want to see how this looks on the front end?
 Check out our live demo store fixed weekly product.

 Visit: Fixed Weekly and Monthly Order Intervals for more information.

 Shopify Admin - Added to the Customer History Log

 Now you can tell who did what.

 Any changes made to a subscription by a Shopify admin or the customer will now be recorded under the subscriber's history, and it will now indicate whether it was an admin or the customer who made the adjustment.
 Great for troubleshooting customer concerns and questions about their orders.
 We also ensured that all possible activity is now recorded.